-Syndicated loan secures long-term financial flexibility HUGO BOSS is safeguarding its financial flexibility by means of a revolving syndicated loan of EUR 450 million.
+Syndicated loan securesHUGO BOSS is safeguarding its financial flexibility by means of a revolving syndicatedlong-term financial flexibilityloan of EUR 450 million.
 In the past fiscal year, the Group exercised the second renewal option under this loan, securing the favorable terms until October 2022.

-Financial leverage ratio substantially exceeds requirements in covenants The syndicated loan agreement contains a standard covenant requiring the maintenance of financial leverage, defined as the ratio of net financial liabilities to EBITDA before special items.
+Financial leverage ratio The syndicated loan agreement contains a standard covenant requiring the maintenance of substantially exceeds financial leverage, defined as the ratio of net financial liabilities to EBITDA before special requirements in covenants items.
 At 0.0, the ratio was still substantially below the maximum permissible as of the reporting date (December 31, 2016: 0.2). → Notes to the Consolidated Financial Statements, Note 15

-Lower debt as of the reporting date

-As of the reporting date, the Group's debt accounted for 47% of total assets (December 31, 2016: 51%).
-16% of this, equivalent to EUR 132 million, took the form of current and non-current financial liabilities (December 31, 2016: 23%, equivalent to EUR 211 million).
+Lower debt as of the reporting dateAs of the reporting date, the Group's debt accounted for 47% of total assets (December 31, 2016: 51%).
+16% of this, equivalent to EUR 132 million, took the form of current and noncurrent financial liabilities (December 31, 2016: 23%, equivalent to EUR 211 million).
 As of the reporting date, EUR 16 million of the syndicated loan had been drawn (December 31, 2016: EUR 80 million).

-Financial liabilities mainly subject to variable interest rates The Group has additional liquidity secured in the form of bilateral lines of credit with a total volume of EUR 210 million (December 31, 2016: EUR 269 million), of which EUR 106 million had been drawn as of December 31, 2017, due to favorable interest rates (December 31, 2016: EUR 117 million).
-Most of the financial liabilities subject to variable interest rates included in this, in the amount of EUR 100 million (December 31, 2016: EUR 171 million), have short-term fixed-interest periods.
-As of the reporting date, EUR 9 million of these liabilities were hedged against an increase in interest rates using interest rate swaps (December 31, 2016: EUR 10 million). → Risk Report, Financial Risks, → Notes to the Consolidated Financial Statements, Note 19
+Financial liabilities The Group has additional liquidity secured in the form of bilateral lines of credit with a total volume of EUR 210 million (December 31, 2016: EUR 269 million), of which EUR 106 million had been drawn as of December 31, 2017, due to favorable interest rates (December 31, 2016: EUR 117 million).
+Most of the financial liabilities subject to variable interest rates included in this, in the amount of EUR 100 million (December 31, 2016: EUR 9 million of these liabilities were hedged against an increase in interest rates using interest rate swaps (December 31, 2016: EUR 10 million). → Risk Report, Financial Risks, → Notes to the Consolidated Financial Statements, Note 19

-Apart from the undrawn amounts from the lines of credit amounting to EUR 538 million (December 31, 2016: EUR 523 million) as of the reporting date the Group has more than EUR 116 million in cash and cash equivalents (December 31, 2016: EUR 83 million).

-Financial Position, Statement of Cash Flows
+Apart from the undrawn amounts from the lines of credit amounting to EUR 538 million (December 31, 2016: EUR 523 million) as of the reporting date the Group has more than EUR 116 million in cash and cash equivalents (December 31, 2016: EUR 83 million). → Financial Position, Statement of Cash Flows